devoteamgcloud/terraform-provider-looker/docs/resources/user.md

 ### Optional

-- `already_exists_ok` (Boolean) Set to true if the user already exists and you want to use it.
-If user doesn't exist, it will be created.
+- `already_exists_ok` (Boolean) Set to true if the user already exists and you want to import it.
+If user is not found, it will be created.
 - `delete_on_destroy` (Boolean) Set to false if you want the user to not be deleted on destroy plan.
 - `email` (String)
 - `first_name` (String)